yourhead/StacksAPI/plist/templates.md

 Most files that are exported with the page should be added as an asset.
 Assets are included without any sort of template processing so there is no performance penalty for adding them.

 #### Templates are processed
 There are times when it is helpful to inject properties from your stack into included files.
-You can add a template with the type of `file` for this purpse.
+You can add a template with the type of `file` for this purpose.
 File templates can be any text file (UTF-8).

 #### Not for edit mode
 Because template files may be very slow to process, they will not be processed for edit mode.
 Only HTML and CSS templates are processed for edit mode.